Galway Plate Preview, Tips, Runners & Trends

 Galway Plate Trainer Statistics

-The leading trainer in the Galway Plate over the last 20 renewals is Gordon Elliott who has won the race four times with those four winners coming from Lord Scoundrel (2016), Clarcam (2018), Borice (2019) and Ash Tree Meadow (2023).
+The leading trainer in the Galway Plate over the last 20 renewals is Gordon Elliott, who has won the race five times, with those five winners coming from Lord Scoundrel (2016), Clarcam (2018), Borice (2019), Ash Tree Meadow (2023) and Western Fold (2025).
 Other trainers who have recorded multiple wins in the Galway Plate are W P Mullins (2 wins), Henry De Bromhead (2 wins) and Noel Meade (2 wins).
-Two trainers have not had the best of times over the last 20 renewals in the Galway Plate, Mrs John Harrington has sent a total of 13 runners to the race without recording any wins whilst E J O'Grady has sent out 11 without a winner.
+Multiple trainers have not had the best of times over the last 20 renewals in the Galway Plate.
+Mrs John Harrington (0-13), D K Weld (0-11) and E J O'Grady (0-10) have all failed to produce a single winner despite sending multiple runners to the race.

 Here are some of the top Galway Plate trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):